CanevottiAlessia/Streamlit-miR-RF/README.md

 Filter entries according to database/source annotation.

-The options are **not mutually exclusive**: selecting multiple sources retains miRNA/s matching any selected source.
+The options are **not mutually exclusive**: selecting multiple sources retains miRNAs matching any selected source.

-- **miRBase-full**: Retain miRNA/s present in miRBase.
+- **miRBase-full**: Retain miRNAs present in miRBase.
-- **miRBase-HC**: Retain miRNA/s annotated as miRBase high-confidence.
+- **miRBase-HC**: Retain miRNAs annotated as miRBase high-confidence.
-- **MirGeneDB**: Retain miRNA/s present in MirGeneDB.
+- **MirGeneDB**: Retain miRNAs present in MirGeneDB.

 Selections are combined with logical `OR` within this filter.